7 Promotion Ideas For Perfume & Fragrance Retailers

 Strategic placement matters too.
 Offering samples at checkout or including them with other purchases creates additional touchpoints with your brand.

-Data shows that scent marketing strategies can increase sales by up to 11% in retail environments.
+Data shows that scent marketing strategies can increase sales in retail environments.
 Free samples capitalize on this psychology by creating positive scent associations with your brand.

 Consider creating special sample sets of your best-selling fragrances.
 These curated collections let customers explore multiple options while highlighting your signature scents.